Maxima Castor 927 2-Stroke Oil Review

 At least these USED to be problems with castor 2-stroke oil.

-Maxima Racing Oils has taken the refinement process as far as it can go while still keeping its castor oil mostly natural.
-Yes, I understand that when refining an organic material to match the performance of full synthetic oil, unnatural chemicals are used, but Maxima has managed to keep Castor 927 as natural as possible.
+Maxima Racing Oils has refined the process as far as it can while keeping its castor oil mostly natural.
+Yes, I understand that unnatural chemicals are used when refining an organic material to match the performance of full synthetic oil.
+Still, Maxima has managed to keep Castor 927 as natural as possible.

-The main drawback of using castor based 2-stroke oil is residue build-up.
-Fortunately, gunk building up in your cylinder is no longer the issue that it used to be, thanks to the advanced refinement processes available today.
+The main drawback of using castor-based 2-stroke oil is residue build-up.
+Fortunately, gunk building up in your cylinder is no longer the issue it used to be, thanks to the advanced refinement processes available today.
 Yes, some residue will build up in your cylinder, but it won’t be enough to cause you problems.

 This claim is based on servicing your cylinder at regular maintenance intervals.
-If you never perform maintenance, your bike, cylinder residue build-up will be the least of your problems.
+If you never perform maintenance, the build-up of your bike and cylinder residue will be the least of your problems.
 Click here for a great price on a new piston!

 When I say “shelf” characteristics, I’m talking about how the oil will change in the bottle.
 Castor oils used to be significantly affected by temperature.
-Hot weather, it will thin out, and cold weather will make it thicker.
-(All oils change with temperature, but castor is more affected by it).
+In hot weather, they would thin out, and in cold weather, they would thicken.
+(All oils change with temperature, but the castor is more affected by it.)

-Again, Maxima has worked their magic and have almost eliminated this issue.
-The shelf characteristics of Castor 927 stay consistent from around 20, up to 105 degrees.
-That being said, the shelf qualities of ANY 2-Stroke oil will change once mixed.
+Again, Maxima has worked their magic and almost eliminated this issue.
+Castor 927’s shelf characteristics stay consistent from around 20 to 105 degrees.
+The shelf qualities of ANY 2-stroke oil will change once mixed.

 Castor 927 matches other full synthetic 2-stroke oils in price and performance, so if riding green(er) means having a little residue build up in my cylinder, I can live with that.

-It’s Important to note that Castor 927 2-stroke oil is a PREMIX and is not suitable for oil injection systems.
+It’s important to note that Castor 927 2-stroke oil is a PREMIX and unsuitable for oil injection systems.

 Castor 927 Details

-Now that I have my personal opinions on Castor 927 out of the way, let’s take a closer look at the details.
+Now that I have shared my opinions on Castor 927, let’s examine the details.

-There are three main characteristics present in high-quality 2-stroke oil: good combustion properties, excellent lubrication properties, and resistance to residue build-up in your dirt bike.
+High-quality 2-stroke oil has three main characteristics: good combustion properties, excellent lubrication properties, and resistance to residue build-up on dirt bikes.

-You’ll find that most reasonably priced, decent Two-stroke oils will generally possess two out of the three characteristics.
+Most reasonably priced, decent Two-stroke oils generally possess two of the three characteristics.
 However, they always seem to fall short in the other category.

 However, Maxima Racing Oils’ Castor 927 2 Stroke Oil seems to break the norm.
 It boasts a high rating in each category: combustion, lubrication, and little build-up.